Canon XC10 vs Panasonic LX100

-The Canon XC10 and the Panasonic Lumix DMC-LX100 are two enthusiast cameras that were announced, respectively, in April 2015 and September 2014.
-Both the XC10 and the LX100 are fixed lens compact cameras that are based on an one-inch (XC10) and a Four Thirds sensor.
-The Canon has a resolution of 12 megapixel, whereas the Panasonic provides 12.7 MP.
+The Canon XC10 and the Panasonic Lumix DMC-LX100 are two enthusiast cameras that were revealed to the public, respectively, in April 2015 and September 2014.
+Both the XC10 and the LX100 are fixed lens compact cameras that are based on an one-inch (XC10) and a Four Thirds (LX100) sensor.
+The Canon has a resolution of 12 megapixels, whereas the Panasonic provides 12.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX100 is considerably smaller (40 percent) than the Canon XC10.
 Moreover, the LX100 is substantially lighter (62 percent) than the XC10.
 In this context, it is worth noting that neither the XC10 nor the LX100 are weather-sealed.